roed314/FiniteGroups/Schema.md

-kernel         | text       | The subgroup label for the kernel of this character center         | text       | The subgroup label for the subgroup that this character maps into the diagonal matrices faithful       | boolean    | Whether the corresponding homomorphism is injective q_character    | text       | Label of the corresponding Q-character indicator      | smallint   | the Frobenius-Schur indicator image          | text       | The label for the image as a subgroup of GL_n(C) nt             | int[]      | the pair [n,t] where nTt is the smallest permutation representation containing the character
+kernel         | text       | The subgroup label for the kernel of this character center         | text       | The subgroup label for the subgroup that this character maps into the diagonal matrices faithful       | boolean    | Whether the corresponding homomorphism is injective q_character    | text       | Label of the corresponding Q-character NOT CURRENTLY STORED, can be read from label. indicator      | smallint   | the Frobenius-Schur indicator image          | text       | The label for the image as a subgroup of GL_n(C) nt             | int[]      | the pair [n,t] where nTt is the smallest permutation representation containing the character